 What is a custom setting?

-Custom settings are based on Microsoft configuration service providers (CSPs), which expose device configuration settings on the Windows 10 platform.
+Custom settings are based on Microsoft configuration service providers (CSPs), which expose device configuration settings on the Windows 10 or 11 platform.
 CSPs are used by mobile device management (MDM) service providers to read, set, modify, or delete device configuration settings for your organization.
 They are similar to client-side group policies, in that CSP settings map to configurable or read-only registry keys, files, or permissions.

 The Admin console lets you easily incorporate these device configuration settings into your MDM policies.
 Custom settings include the most commonly used CSPs.
 See examples